cyclic-software/docs/docs/how-to/using-mongo-db.md

 # Using MongoDB

 ## Atlas Configuration
-Cyclic apps do not have static IP's for white listing with Atlas and Cyclic does not offer private networking on free tier.
+Cyclic apps do not have static IPs for white listing with Atlas and Cyclic does not offer private networking on free tier.

-Setting `0.0.0.0/0` will enable access to your service cluster from all IP's and make it possible for services to authenticate via connection string.
+Setting `0.0.0.0/0` will enable access to your service cluster from all IPs and make it possible for services to authenticate via connection string.

 ## Connections in a Serverless Runtime